 Named after the Colophospermum mopane tree which dominates the vegetation type – is perhaps the most obvious woodland type at Munyamadzi as it is usually present as one-storyed woodland.
 Appearance varies from short, coppicing trees giving a thicket-look, to tall Cathedral Mopane with very sparse understory.
 Mopane trees are well suited to living on the Valley floor, being adapted to high temperatures and the seasonally flooded to almost completely dry alluvial soils.
 It may be punctuated by Baobab (Adansonia digitata), Knobthorn (Acacia nigrescens) and Leadwood (Combretum imberbe) trees.

 Commonly called ‘savannah’ – is very open in comparison to Miombo and Mopane, is one to two storeyed and common on the Valley floor.
-Dominant tree species, Acacia, Combretum and Terminalia, grow up to 18 – 20 m high.
+Dominant tree species in the genera Acacia, Combretum and Terminalia, grow up to 18 – 20 m high.
 Other common tree genera include Adansonia (Baobab), Albizia, Amblygonocarpus (Scottish rattle), Borassus and Hyphaene (palms), Burkea, Xeroderris, Kigelia (Sausage tree), Pilostigma (monkey bread), Ficus (fig), Pseudolachnostylis (Kudu berry), Sclerocarya (Marula tree), Strychnos (wooden orange) and Tamarindus (tamarind tree), among others.
 Thicket may be found dotted within Munga woodland, as may bamboo and Euphorbia spp..

 Interspersed between woodland patches are grasslands, some seasonally flood and hold water into the dry season, some do not.
 Common grass genera at Munyamadzi include Setaria, Panicum, Sporobolus, Digitaria, Andropogon and Chloris.